CloudLabsAI-Azure/aroworkshop/_entries/Lab 1 - Go Microservices.md

    ![](../media/rating-api-edited.png)

 ## Task 6: Deploy Ratings frontend

+In this task, you will fork the application to your own GitHub repository, modify Dockerfile in your repository, use the OpenShift CLI to deploy the `rating-web`, configure the required environment variables, expose the `rating-web` service using a Route, try the service, setup GitHub webhook and make a change to the website app and see the rolling update.

 The `rating-web` is a NodeJS application that connects to the `rating-api`.
 Below are some of the details that you'll need to deploy this.